 Nine credits of Management Electives must be at the 3000/4000 level.
+12 credits of Liberal Arts Electives must be at the 3000/4000 level.

 - B.B.A., Business Administration Management New Jersey Program Statistics - B.B.A., Business Administration Management New York Program Statistics